 Of course, if the parties do not have any minor children together, the first 2 areas are irrelevant.
 But all divorces can, at least potentially, include alimony, division of property and allocation of debts.

 However, another common misunderstanding about an uncontested divorce is that because the couple has a general idea about how to resolve an issue that means the matter is uncontested.
-Certainly, it helps to have a general idea on how to resolve all of the divorce issues, ultimately you must come up with the details of how all issues will be resolved.
+Certainly, it helps to have an idea on how to resolve all of the divorce issues.
+But, eventually you must come up with the details of how all issues will be resolved.
 We can help you with that process.

 Having a General Agreement in Mind Helps

 Over the years of working on thousands of uncontested (and contested) Georgia divorces, we have found that often the minor details can be worked out fairly easily if the parties already have at least a general idea for handling the major issues of their divorce.
-Of course, it may be that a general agreement does not exactly work out as originally planned once we get into required details in the divorce.
+Ultimately, the general agreement may not exactly work out as planned once we get into required details in the divorce.
 But, it helps to have an agreed starting point.

-If you and your spouse are making progress trying to work out a fully agreement on your own, it is still a good idea to get the advice of an experienced Georgia divorce lawyer so that you can better understand the finer points that must be addressed in your Settlement Agreement.
-With some guidance and and objective perspective, we can help work out the remaining issues prior to proceeding with an uncontested divorce.
+If you and your spouse are making progress trying to work out a fully agreement on your own, it is still a good idea to get the advice of an experienced Georgia divorce lawyer.
+With the help of an attorney, you can better understand the details that are addressed in your Settlement Agreement.
+With some guidance and and objective perspective, we help work out the remaining issues prior to proceeding with an uncontested divorce.
 We can also offer options for addressing differences that may arise.
 Hopefully, the divorce will be the only one that a couple may experience.
-However, it is one of thousands that we have worked on so that we probably have seen the exact situation before.
-We can offer helpful ideas based on that knowledge and experience to help you achieve an uncontested divorce.
+However, it is one of thousands that we have worked on.
+We probably have seen the exact situation before.
+We can offer helpful ideas based on that knowledge and experience.
+This will help you achieve an uncontested divorce.